Iran–Iraq War: Peace talks and postwar situation

 Throughout the 1990s and early 2000s, Iran and Iraq relations remained balanced between a cold war and a cold peace.
-Despite renewed and somewhat thawed relations, both sides continued to have low level conflicts.
-Iraq continued to host and support the Mujahedeen-e-Khalq, which repeatedly attacked Iran until the 2003 invasion of Iraq, including the assassination of Iranian general Ali Sayyad Shirazi in 1999, cross border raids, and mortar attacks.
-Iran carried out several airstrikes and missile attacks against Mujahedeen targets inside of Iraq, the largest taking place in 2001, when Iran fired 56 Scud missiles at Mujahedeen targets.
+Both sides continued to have low level conflicts.
+Iraq continued to host and support MEK, which repeatedly attacked Iran until the 2003 invasion of Iraq.
+Iran carried out several airstrikes and missile attacks against mujahideen targets inside of Iraq.

-According to General Hamdani, Iran continued to carry out low-level infiltrations of Iraqi territory, using Iraqi dissidents and anti-government activists rather than Iranian troops, in order to incite revolts.
-After the fall of Saddam in 2003, Hamdani claimed that Iranian agents infiltrated and created numerous militias in Iraq and built an intelligence system operating within the country.

 In 2005, the new government of Iraq apologised to Iran for starting the war.
-The Iraqi government also commemorated the war with various monuments, including the Hands of Victory and the al-Shaheed Monument, both in Baghdad.
-The war also helped to create a forerunner for the Coalition of the Gulf War, when the Gulf Arab states banded together early in the war to form the Gulf Cooperation Council to help Iraq fight Iran.

 Economic situation

 The economic loss at the time was believed to exceed $500 billion for each country ($1.2 trillion total).
 In addition, economic development stalled and oil exports were disrupted.
 Iraq had accrued more than $130 billion of international debt, excluding interest, and was also weighed down by a slowed GDP growth.
 Iraq's debt to the Paris Club amounted to $21 billion, 85% of which had originated from the combined inputs of Japan, the USSR, France, Germany, the United States, Italy and the United Kingdom.
 The largest portion of Iraq's debt, amounting to $130 billion, was to its former Arab backers, with $67 billion loaned by Kuwait, Saudi Arabia, Qatar, UAE, and Jordan.

 After the war, Iraq accused Kuwait of slant drilling and stealing oil, inciting its invasion of Kuwait, which in turn worsened Iraq's financial situation: the United Nations Compensation Commission mandated Iraq to pay reparations of more than $200 billion to victims of the invasion, including Kuwait and the United States.
 To enforce payment, Iraq was put under a comprehensive international embargo, which further strained the Iraqi economy and pushed its external debt to private and public sectors to more than $500 billion by the end of Saddam's rule.
 Combined with Iraq's negative economic growth after prolonged international sanctions, this produced a debt-to-GDP ratio of more than 1,000%, making Iraq the most indebted developing country in the world.
 The unsustainable economic situation compelled the new Iraqi government to request that a considerable portion of debt incurred during the Iran–Iraq war be written off.